-If the rights holder is both a composer and lyricist, his/her revenues from composer’s rights and lyricist’s rights are to be kept separate from each other when calculating whether the membership requirement has been met in relation to these areas.
+If the rights holder is both a composer and lyricist, his/her revenues from composer’s rights and lyricist’s rights are to be kept separate from each other when calculating whether the requirement to become a unit holder has been met in relation to these areas.

-(2) If the rights holder meets the membership requirement as a composer, the rights holder must, in order to be eligible for election to the Board as a lyricist, see Article 28 (3), meet the same revenue condition in this capacity as for composers.
+(3) If the rights holder meets the requirement to become a unit holder as a composer, the rights holder must, in order to be eligible for election to the Board as a lyricist, see Article 28 (3), meet the same revenue condition in this capacity as for composers.

-(3) A rights holder whose association with an activity is such that such association may materially conflict with TONO’s interests cannot achieve member status.
+(4) A rights holder whose association with an activity is such that such association may materially conflict with TONO’s interests cannot achieve status as a unit holder.

-(4) The Board may in special cases allow a rights holder who may be valuable for promoting TONO’s objectives and activities to become a member even if the conditions are not met.
+(5) The Board may in special cases allow a rights holder, who may be valuable for promoting TONO’s objectives and activities, to become a unit holder even if the conditions are not met.

-(5) The contract-period requirement does not apply to members’ heirs, see Article 10(1), second paragraph.
-If there are several heirs of the same member, they must choose a common representative from among themselves.
-This representative then exercises the membership rights that the deceased had, including the right to vote and eligibility for election, on behalf of the heirs.
+(6) The contract-period requirement does not apply to unit holders’ heirs, see Article 10(1), second paragraph.
+If there are several heirs of the same unit holder, they must choose a common representative from among themselves.
+This representative then exercises the rights that the deceased had as a unit holder, including the right to vote and eligibility for election, on behalf of the heirs.

-(6) The question of the right to be a member is determined by the Board.
-The Board may authorise the management to decide whether the conditions pursuant to (1) and (2) have been met.
-This does not apply to cases under (3) and (4).
+(7) The question of the right to be a unit holder is determined by the Board.
+The Board may authorise the management to decide whether the conditions pursuant to (2) and (3) have been met.
+This does not apply to cases under (4) and (5).
 The management’s decisions are to be reported to the Board at the first Board meeting following the decision.
-The rights holder may appeal to the Board against the management’s refusal to admit him/her as a member.
-Should the Board find – in either the first or second instance – that the conditions for being a member are not present, the rights holder may demand that the issue be brought before the annual meeting.
+The rights holder may appeal to the Board against the management’s refusal to admit him/her as a unit holder.
+Should the Board find – in either the first or second instance – that the conditions for being a unit holder are not present, the rights holder may demand that the issue be brought before the annual meeting.

-(7) No rights holder may have more than one membership.
+(8) No rights holder may have status as more than one unit holder.

-(8) A rights holder may refuse to be a member.
-A rights holder may at any time give notice of his/her refusal to be a member for up to three months after being informed that he/she has become a member.
+(9) A rights holder may refuse to be a unit holder.
+A rights holder may at any time give notice of his/her refusal to be a unit holder for up to three months after being informed that he/she has become a unit holder.
 This notice must be in writing or sent by electronic mail to TONO’s management.

 Article 9 Eligibility for election

-Only members may be elected to honorary posts in TONO.
+Only unit holders may be elected to honorary posts in TONO.

-(1) A rights holder ceases to be a member of TONO when the rights holder:
+(1) A rights holder ceases to be a unit holder of TONO when the rights holder:

 b) no longer has a management contract with TONO;